Ahsan-Shah056/StoreHub/README.md

 **Low Stock Alerts Not Triggering:**

-- Confirm threshold is set to 25 units in `Automations.py`
+- Thresholds are now set individually per product in the database
 - Verify products actually have stock below threshold
 - Check email configuration is properly set up